navendu-pottekkat/navendu-pottekkat/README.md

 I am also skilled in TensorFlow, TensorFlow JS and I am a certified Rasa Chatbot Developer.

-I currently work on [Layer5](https://github.com/layer5io) mainly on [mesheryctl](https://github.com/layer5io/meshery) which is a CLI tool for Meshery built using Golang.
+I currently work with [Layer5](https://github.com/layer5io) mainly on [mesheryctl](https://github.com/layer5io/meshery) which is a CLI tool for Meshery built using Golang.

 I am learning about Memristive systems and Deep Learning on edge devices.
 Feel free to reach out to me at navendupottekkat@gmail.com